Today almost every home and small home office has a home network, and an Internet connection.

 This means that you cannot connect a Zigbee or Z-Wave device directly to a WI-FI or TCP/IP based network.

 However to really be smart, devices should ideally be controllable from across the Internet.

 Which in turn means that they will need to connect to TCP/ IP network.

-Therefore many home automation networks will require some form of hub or gateway to connect them to the existing Wi-Fi network and look like the one below:
+Therefore many home automation networks will require some form of hub or gateway to connect them to the existing Wi-Fi network and will look like the one shown in the diagram below:

 Smart devices will also have a variety of addresses depending on the protocol that they are using.